Microsoft Teams Integration

 In the webapp Edit tab, fill in the remaining settings:

-DSS public base URL: Base URL where this DSS instance is reachable.
+• DSS public base URL: Required only when public mode is selected.
+This is the base URL where this DSS instance is reachable.
 DSS uses it to build the messaging endpoint called by Azure Bot Service.

 In the webapp backend configuration: